leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 <kbd><img alt="product set up information" src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/econnect-user-manual-ion-part2/manual-sync-process.png"></kbd>

-# PRICE
+## PRICE

 Depending on the situation and configuration within Magento and M3, two different types of prices that serve two different purposes can be synchronized:

-1. Price from a single M3 price list (normally used for a MSRP/ListPrice)
+- Price from a single M3 price list (normally used for a MSRP/ListPrice)
-2. Customer specific price for certain product
+- Customer specific price for certain product

-## Single Price List
+### SINGLE PRICE LIST

 This price synchronization is normally used to bring over a single MSRP/List price value per product from M3 to Magento.
 This is in Magento stored in the regular &#39;Price&#39; field within the Product Information \&gt; Prices section.